Answering Your Family Law Questions

 While the Court may consider joint custody, the ultimate issue is what is in the child’s best interest.

 Creating a well thought out parenting plan/schedule is a key element and an experienced attorney can make this process much easier.
-Attorney Guy Fullan has created many of these plans over his 25 plus years of practice.
+Our attorneys have created many of these plans over our 25 plus years of practice.

 Get The Help You Need Today

 If you’re facing the difficult situation of a child custody related family issue you need the informed and experienced counsel of a lawyer who will guide you through the process.
-In Birmingham, Alabama, get in touch with attorney Guy Fullan by using our online form or by calling our office at 205-208-7710.
+Please call our office for a consultation.